adnanmalikinfo/URLsExtractor/README.md

 You need python3 and pyperclip package installed.

 # Run
-Copy the file, source code or large file to your clip board <br />
+Copy the file content, source code or large file to your clip board <br />
 Go to directory you have downloaded URLsExtractor to.<br />
 Run "python3 linkExtractor.py" <br />
 You will have a pretty print and the results will be saved to your clipboard as well